Creating multiple report sheets from a single template

 blueprint14.png

-We can use any combination of hand-typed text and curly-braced cell names.
+We can use any combination of hand-typed text and curly-braced parameter names.
 For example, if we replaced the Tab Section with:

 P&L[BlueprintBranch,BlueprintPeriod][Report for {RptName} {BlueprintPeriod}]